Bryley/aoc-2024/README.md

 excuse to sharpen my skills at Rust and work with Rust applications.

-Nushell is a bit of a weirder choice however I found that while daily driving Nushell as default shell, I found I am using it more and more to solve quick scripting-like tasks that I would otherwise use Python for.
+Nushell is a bit of a weirder choice however I found that while daily driving Nushell as my default shell, I found I am using it more and more to solve quick scripting-like tasks that I would otherwise use Python for.

 Mainly because I like it's functional like programming concepts using higher